Institute of Economic Affairs: Purpose and aims

 In 2018 the IEA's then-director Mark Littlewood said "We want to totally reframe the debate about the proper role of the state and civil society in our country ...
 Our true mission is to change the climate of opinion."
 The IEA promotes the market and has two prominent themes in its publications: first, a belief in limited government and, second, "the technical (and moral) superiority of markets and competitive pricing in the allocation of scarce resources."

-The IEA is described as a "university without students" because its primary target is not politicians but "the gatekeepers of ideas", namely the intellectuals, academics, and journalists.
-The IEA believe that a change in the intellectual climate is a pre-condition for any ideological shift within political parties or government institutions.
+The IEA has been described as a "university without students" because of its efforts to influence academics, journalists, and other "gatekeepers of ideas" rather than electoral politics directly.
+The IEA believes that a change in the intellectual climate is a pre-condition for any ideological shift within political parties or government institutions.

 The IEA has written policy papers arguing against government funding for pressure groups and charities involved in political campaigning.
-The IEA does not receive government funding.
+According to the IEA, it accepts no government funding and does not undertake commissioned research.

-The IEA supports privatising the National Health Service (NHS) with repeated calls to replace the NHS with an insurance-based health system in the UK; campaigns against controls on junk food; attacks trades unions; and defends zero-hour contracts, unpaid internships and tax havens.
+The IEA has published work advocating replacement of the National Health Service (NHS) with a social health insurance model; opposing the sugar tax and other health-related regulation; defending zero-hour contracts and unpaid internships; arguing in favor of tax havens; and criticizing aspects of trade union regulation.
 IEA staff are frequently invited by the BBC and other news media to appear on broadcasts.
 The IEA also published, between 1994 and 2007, "at least four books, as well as multiple articles and papers, ... suggesting manmade climate change may be uncertain or exaggerated [and that] climate change is either not significantly driven by human activity or will be positive", according to an October 2019 Guardian article.
 Specifically, in 2003, the IEA published the book Climate Alarmism Reconsidered which concluded that government intervention in the name of sustainability is the major threat to energy sustainability and the provision of affordable, reliable energy to growing economies worldwide.
 It further advocated that free-market structures and the wealth generated by markets help communities to best adapt to climate change.

+According to its filings with the Charity Commission, the IEA is dedicated to "the promotion and advancement of learning by research into economic and political science by educating the public therein."